patcharaph/FinMind/README.md

 - Auth header: `Authorization: Bearer <token>`
 - Dev header `x-user-id` is **disabled by default**; set `ALLOW_DEV_HEADER=true` only for local testing.
 - In-memory demo user (dev): `demo@finmind.ai` / `demo123`
+- Frontend auto-fetches `/me` on boot if a token exists (refreshes stale localStorage) and logs out on any 401.

 ### Endpoints (minimal)
 - `GET /health` – status + whether DB is enabled